sdidevelopers/aurelia-template-lint-webpack-loader/README.md

 ```
 ## More options and configuration
-Behind the sence, the loader is using the following linter https://github.com/MeirionHughes/aurelia-template-lint
+Behind the scenes, the loader is using the following linter https://github.com/MeirionHughes/aurelia-template-lint

 ## Installation